 Build Relationships.
 Your network will grow with your career and it needs to be nurtured throughout your journey.
 Send your resume to anyone who you’ve met along the way and let them know you’re in the market for a new job and would appreciate any insight they can provide.
 Asking for anything more than their thoughts can make you look too needy so keep your requests to a minimum.
 Continue to check in periodically with these contacts and any new ones you make along the way to build and maintain a secure network.

-Don’t forget, JBCStyle and JBCconnect are here to help in your job search at no cost to you!
+And don’t forget, JBC is here to help in your job search at no cost to you!